 While Barnet had very few clear cut chances during the match, they did have two opportunities in quick succession.
 Lillis failed to control an effort from Jack Hyde and as a result spilled the ball leaving it for Mark Byrne who was waiting in the centre, he however could’t follow up on the re-bound.

-And just a minute later, Byrne had the Bees best opportunity of the match as his flying header flashed wide of the far post.
+Just a minute later, Byrne had the Bees best opportunity of the match as his flying header flashed wide of the far post.

-With just a minute of the match remaining Hyde came close to pulling one back for Barnet but his shot across the face of goal went wide of the woodwork.
+And with just a minute of the match remaining Hyde came close to pulling one back for Barnet but his shot across the face of goal went wide of the woodwork.

 It finished Rochdale 2, Barnet 0.